HiAS7/The-Sauce-Book-Online/_classes/Sorcerer.md

 manifest a pair of spectral wings from your back.
 While the wings are present, you have a flying speed of 30 feet.
-The wings last until you're incapacitated, you die, or you dismiss them as a bonus action.\
+The wings last until you're incapacitated, you die, or you dismiss them as a bonus action.<br/>
 The affinity you chose for your Divine Magic feature determines the appearance of the spectral wings: eagle wings for good or law, bat wings for evil or chaos, and